alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

   <figcaption>{{ fig_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

-`macOS` has a reputation for **Just Working™**.
+- `macOS` has a reputation for **Just Working™**

-The `macOS` clipboard manager **does NOT Just Work™**.
+- The `macOS` clipboard manager **does NOT Just Work™**

---

 Interesting note: `Cut / Copy / Paste` was [invented by Larry Tesler](http://worrydream.com/refs/Tesler%20-%20A%20Personal%20History%20of%20Modeless%20Text%20Editing%20and%20Cut-Copy-Paste.pdf) in the 70s.
 Tesler became the systems software lead for the Apple Lisa, and eventually Apple's chief scientist in 1993.

 ### Windows

-Surprisingly, `Windows` seems to be the only OS that gets this right.
+Surprisingly, `Windows` seems to be the only OS that gets this part right.
 The default clipboard manager has a built-in clipboard history.
-But the default file manager (in **2024!!!**) still reports all file sizes in `KB`, so rest assured that there is plenty left to complain about.
+However, the default file manager (in **2024!!!**) still reports all file sizes in `KB`, so rest assured that there is plenty left to complain about.

 ## Sane Defaults